draftdev/startup-marketing-checklist/_posts/2017-09-12-competition-tools.markdown

 - **[SocialMention](http://www.socialmention.com/)** - SocialMention offers real-time social media search for keywords including domain names.

+- **[SpyFu](https://www.spyfu.com/)** - Use SpyFu to keep up with backlinks, keywords, and ads your competitors are using to attract visitors.

+- **[The Search Monitor](https://www.thesearchmonitor.com/)** - This tool will help you keep up with who is buying ads on which search terms.
+Great if you're in an industry that does a lot of paid advertising.

 - **Trade Journals or Blogs** - For more traditional businesses, there is probably a trade journal out there.
 In new media, you might be more likely to find competitors mentioned in industry blogs or news sites.

+- **[Wappalyzer](https://wappalyzer.com/)** - Identify the marketing and tech tools that your competitors are using on their sites.

 - **[WebWire](https://www.webwire.com/IndustryList.asp)** - WebWire hosts a list of trade journals by industry that could be very helpful if you're exploring a new market and want to know what the major news sources are.

 - **[Whois Lookup](http://whois.domaintools.com/)** - This might be helpful for smaller competitors who don't include much information about the company's founders or structure on their site.
 Whois lookup allows you to see who owns the domain name, when it was bought/sold, and any other domains they own.

+- **[WooRank](https://www.woorank.com/)** - Good for ranking your competitors' websites and looking for ways you can outperform them.

 -----